gitlabhq/gitlabhq/doc/development/ux_guide/components.md

 ### Usage

 * When the action is irreversible, dialog modals provide the details and confirm with the user before they take an advanced action.
-* When the action will affect privacy or authorization, dialog modals provide the advanced information and confirm with the user.
+* When the action will affect privacy or authorization, dialog modals provide advanced information and confirm with the user.

 ### Style